ACD 304–04: Accommodation for Religious Practices

 The university community should in all its activities be sensitive to the religious practices of the various religious faiths represented in its student body and employees.
 Faculty are asked to recognize the obligations of their students who may be participating in the observance of religious holidays.
 (See the Council of Religious Advisors for more information about various religious holidays.)
 Students should notify faculty at the beginning of the semester about the need to be absent from class due to religious observances.

 Board of Regents policy prohibits discrimination against any student, employee, or other individual because of such individual’s religious belief or practice, or any absence thereof.

 Administrators and faculty members are expected to reasonably accommodate individual religious practices (e.g., by an adjustment to the academic or workplace environment, such as rescheduling, flexibility in scheduling, voluntary substitutions, job reassignments, modification of grooming requirements).
 A refusal to accommodate is justified only when undue hardship to the university’s legitimate business purposes would result from each available alternative of reasonable accommodation (e.g., requires more than ordinary administrative costs, diminishes the efficiency in other jobs, infringes on other employees’ job rights or benefits, or impairs campus/workplace safety).
-Contact the Office of the Executive Vice President and Provost or the Office of Equity and Inclusion for assistance in determining undue hardship or reasonable accommodation.
+Contact the Office of the Provost of the University or the Office of Equity and Inclusion for assistance in determining undue hardship or reasonable accommodation.